 NDv2 Series

 Azure’s NDv2 series is built on NVIDIA V100 Tensor Core GPUs, making it an excellent choice for distributed AI training.
-These instances cater to deep learning models and other AI workloads requiring FP16 precision and large batch sizes.
+These VMs cater to deep learning models and other AI workloads requiring FP16 precision and large batch sizes.

 Key Features: